racarter1215/data-structures-and-algorithms-2/StacksandQueues/README.md

 4. Rear is set to node.

 ### Efficiency
-* Methods that have Big O efficiency O(1) for time
+* Methods that have Big O efficiency O(n) for time
-  * zipLists().
-Because we are only iterating through two linear Linked Lists, we do not have to navigate over additional lists or nodes.
+  * Push().
+Because we are only testing a single stack and nothing more complex, it is efficient for time
+  * Queue().
+Because we are only testing a single queue and nothing more complex, it is efficient for time

 * Methods that have Big O efficiency O(1) for space
-  * zipLists().
-Because we are transfering data from one list to another in a way that requires constant coordination between current nodes, space is more complex than O(n), hence the greater rating.
+  * Push().
+Because we are only adding one or a few nodes to an existing stack, it doens't require much space
+  * Queue().
+Because we are enqueuing one or a few nodes to an existing queue, it doesn't require much space

 ## Solution
 No whiteboard was needed for this assignment